 Orders when OSBP has in advance approved use of a blanket DD2579, and the annual yearly Strategic Market Research Report is completed IAW PGI 5819.202 (S-92)(3).

-For orders against a DISA-awarded single award Indefinite Delivery/Indefinite Quantity (ID/IQ) contracts.
+For orders against a DISA-awarded single award Indefinite Delivery/Indefinite Quantity (ID/IQ) contracts, provided the market research conducted at the basic level is not more than 18 months old.

 (S-93) For DISA-only requirements, the contracting officer shall email the final, signed, and redacted Market Research Report to the Market Research Repository mailbox at DISA Ft Meade BD Mailbox MRR.